lab42open-team/deco/README.md

 * gnfinder version: v0.11.1
 * EXTRACT version: 2

+## Docker container

+This workflow is also provided as a Docker container for simplisity of execution.
+The Docker container is 4.61gb in size.

 ## Running instructions

 This workflow uses APIs in NER and Entity Mapping so be sure to have a stable internet connection.
 To run this workflow execute the following command: